creativeprojects/php-fpm/README.md

 # php-fpm

+## php 5.6 fpm

-PHP-FPM Docker image with most used PHP extensions installed
+PHP-FPM Docker image with most used PHP extensions installed.
+This reflects a typical php available on many commercial (and even some free) shared hosting.

 Extensions installed:
 * bz2